robotics-upo/siar_simulator/README.md

 ### Description

+This simulator represents the SIAR robotics platform which is made to navigate through the sewer environment.
+In the simulator, the model robot can change its width and move with differential configuration, obtain information from cameras and Velodyne Laser.

-The simulator has two package, "siar_gazebo" and "siar_plugins".
-The first contain the necesary to use the SIAR model in four different versions (v.1: 7 cameras, v.2: 3 cameras, v.3: without camera, v.4: 6 cameras + velodyne) and also the sewer environment which is modifiable within launch, adding or removing sewer sections.
+The simulator has two main package, `siar_gazebo` and `siar_plugins`.
+The first contain the necesary to use the SIAR model in four different versions (v.1: 7 cameras, v.2: 3 cameras, v.3: without camera, v.4: 6 cameras + velodyne) and also the sewer environment, modifiable from launch adding or removing sewer sections.
 The second contains the plugins that allow  move wheels,change widht, and navigate using only cameras `plugin_siar_wheel_piston.cpp` or cameras+velodyne `plugin_siar_velodyne.cpp`.

 This simulator was tested in developed in Gazebo 7, ROS Kinetic and Ubuntu 16.04 LTS.